Dentures – Dallas, TX

 What Is the Process for Dentures and Partials?

 To create a denture or partial, we will schedule an initial consultation in which your dentist in Lake Highlands will examine your mouth and have impressions and X-rays taken.
 This information is used by the partner lab, which will create your customized denture or partial from high-quality materials.
-Once it is ready, you return to our office for instructions on use and maintenance.
+Once it is ready, you return to our dental office for instructions on use and maintenance.
 When you leave, you will be the proud new owner of a beautiful denture!
 With proper care, a traditional denture will function well for 5 to 7 years before replacement is needed.

 Understanding the Cost of Dentures

-For generations, dentures have allowed people suffering from tooth loss to once again enjoy daily tasks like eating, speaking, and smiling.
+For generations, dentures have allowed people suffering from tooth loss to enjoy daily tasks once again like eating, speaking, and smiling.
 We don’t want worries about the potential cost to stand in between you and this life-changing treatment.
 That’s why our team is happy to walk you through the cost of dentures in Dallas and help you navigate your options for fitting your new smile into your budget.

 Factors That Affect the Cost of Dentures